There have been so many confusions about Venture Capital financing lingo, that it was time to set the record straight.

 Now there are people that call “A'” a new series.
 And this is also part of the confusion.
 It is a new round.
 A prime comes after A, so it is a new round in the “series”.

 The stage of investment: The class of shares and the “series” has really absolutely nothing to do with the stage of investment.
 A company existing for 30 years might decide to now go the equity financing route and offer some typical class A shares under the hope that it is providing a solid venture investment case.
 It would raise an “A round”.
-Most likely, it is stable enough to not hand out a “convertible loan” based financing.
+Most likely, it is stable enough to not hand out a “convertible loan” based financing – although convertible loans can happen at any stage and typically they convert at the next round.
 So the big confusion comes from the three terms “angel round”, “seed round” and “A round”.
 This confusion is resolved fairly quickly: an A round is a round where class A shares are distributed for the first time.
 There exist no external investors with preferred stock ownership of the company prior to the “A round”.
 Period.
 A seed round or angel round can have whatever type of financing.
 If the angels invested using a preferred class, it is still an “A round” and any venture investor investing later will invest in something higher than “A” or the prior “A” is fully converted into common stock and cash positions and the angels participate in a new “class A” stock type.
 It still should be called class B, but it can happen that the class A has been completely redeemed and doesnt exit any more.
 So the term “class A” and “class B” also implies that there is no other prior preferential stock class before A and that A actually still exists.
 Someone is still owning this class A. And this is important.
 Once there is a class B, the class A can not be redeemed any more before class B is redeemed.
 Because B is preferential.

 So again: what does this all have to do with stage of the company.
 Conceptually: Nothing.
 Statistically: companies investing on “series A” stage typically expect the company to have the age and revenue characteristics of the “typical” series A venture capital investment.
 Some revenues, no cash flow positive, product completed, etc. But strictly speaking: no, the letter in the “series” has nothing to do with the stage.
 If the company is an investment case and it is 2 months old and already had A and B rounds, then it is still a “series C” it is raising – although this scenario is unlikely – and if a company is 120 years old and goes for a convertible loan financing, it is still a “pre A” financing and somewhat a “seed” financing, although nobody would invest in the convertible loan structure and it would likely be a class A stock deal.
 Got it?
 Good.